 My memories of Jim’s go back much farther than that, though, to its origin as a Tastee-Freez and its significance as Graham’s only fast food joint for years, long before McDonald’s finally came to Burlington, a couple of miles away.
 Jim’s dogs were our one eat-out treat, available maybe once a month to eat in but much more often in a pinch as take-out, to bring home, where we’d have Mama’s own French fries and sweet tea, thus cutting down significantly on our family-of-six’s bill.

-Years after I’ve grown up and moved away, Jim’s was the way we said our lingering goodbyes around the kitchen dining table that had, earlier on a Sunday, been crammed with way too much of everything to eat.
+Years after I’d grown up and moved away, on returns to Graham, Jim’s became the way we said our lingering goodbyes around the kitchen dining table that had, earlier on a Sunday, been crammed with way too much of everything to eat.
 But as the visiting wore on, and time to leave for a life outside of home came too soon, we’d extend it a little longer.
-Aunt Amy might be the one who’d say she could sure use a hot dog, and pretty soon we’d be getting up an order to phone in for everyone, and by the time I’d drive the mile and a half to Jim’s, it would all be ready, packed tightly into a couple of brown paper bags that were already starting to show splotches of grease from the fries.
+Aunt Amy might be the one who’d say she could sure use a hot dog, and pretty soon we’d be getting up an order to phone in for everyone, and by the time I’d drive the mile and a half to Jim’s, it would all be ready, packed tightly into a couple of white paper bags that were already starting to show splotches of grease from the fries.
 Back at the house I’d grown up in, we’d all linger for just a little while longer in the fading daylight, savoring our last little bits of time together as much as our familiar food.

 The only one from our family still living in Graham is my brother, who I’d like to say was named for our favorite restaurant (he was actually named for an Uncle James none of us kids met–he was killed in combat in France in 1945, just prior to the end of World War II).
-He remembers putting Texas Pete on his first hot dog and getting it replaced by a laughing waiter; but I remind him that that was at Zack’s (Albright, Jim).
+Brother Jim remembers putting Texas Pete on his first hot dog and getting it replaced by a laughing waiter; but I remind him that that was at Zack’s (Albright, Jim).
 My sister, who lives in Nevada, will be home for a few days soon and she says, of course, that Jim’s is the first place she’ll visit (Albright, Jane).

 Albright, Elizabeth.
 Personal interview.
 Fountain, NC.
 17 Aug.
 2017